gitopsdevops/cfn-nag-demo/README.md

 # cfn-nag-demo
-Additional details shall be added here.
+Additional details are going to be here.